 Use Publisher Content for Teaching, not Assessment - If a textbook or simulation has been in use for more than a few months, the answers to test bank questions, instructor guides, and solutions to simulations are almost certainly available online.
 Most can be found for free; nearly all can be acquired for a price.
 Most publisher material is well-designed and is of good quality, so it makes sense to use it.
 However, using widely available publisher content for assessment materials is a potential academic integrity minefield, as many students do not consider access the publish test banks and answer keys cheating.

-A question pool is a collection of questions grouped by criteria such as topic, subject matter, question type, or question difficulty.
-Blackboard will randomly place questions from each pool in the exam as directed by faculty.
+A question bank is a collection of questions grouped by criteria such as topic, subject matter, question type, or question difficulty.
+Canvas will randomly place questions from each pool in the exam as directed by faculty.
 The more questions in each pool, the more effective the strategy is.
 For example, if a question about the water cycle is given; you could create three or four possible variations on the question so each student would get a one-in-twelve chance of having to answer any specific question.

 Randomized Blocks and Questions

-Blackboard allows faculty to randomize the selection of blocks of test questions that appear in their exams, tests, or quizzes.
+Canvas allows faculty to randomize the selection of blocks of test questions that appear in their exams, tests, or quizzes.
 This feature is best used in conjunction with question pools.
 This approach makes it more difficult and time consuming for students who may attempt to collaborate via telephone, text message, or instant messaging, This also allows faculty to give make-up tests without creating a whole new exam for one or two students.

-Randomized Question Order
+Randomized Answer Order

-Display questions one at a time and do not choose “All at Once” from the options in Blackboard when setting up your test.
+Display questions one at a time and do not choose “All at Once” from the options in Canvas when setting up your test.
 If all the questions are on the screen at once, students can take a screen capture of the displayed questions and share them with other students.
 While students can still screen capture pages with single questions, it is more time-consuming.
 If you use one-at-a-time display with our next tip, cheating becomes even more difficult.

 Give students a time limit for completing your test or quiz.
 If this approach is used in conjunction with question pools, randomized questions, and one-at-a-time display, the benefit of group cheating is reduced because of the time required to look up the answers.
+To determine how much time to provide students we recommend taking the quiz yourself, timing it, and providing students with at least twice as much time.

 Overall, use objective quizzes and exams sparingly.
 Multiple choice, true/false, multiple answer, and similar question types are most appropriate for low stakes quizzes and knowledge checks.
 For exams, use these types of questions if necessary, but add in essays, analyses, and other complex questions that demand individualized answers.